1985 The Missouri Stakes

-There is a ten-mile stretch of Interstate 70 in Kansas City named after George Brett, perhaps the most popular man in town ever to wear a baseball uniform—and who in 1985 won the American League’s Most Valuable Player award while igniting the Kansas City Royals to their first and only World Series championship.
+There is a ten-mile stretch of Interstate 70 in Kansas City named after George Brett, perhaps the most popular man in town ever to wear a baseball uniform—and who in 1985 won the American League’s Most Valuable Player award while igniting the Kansas City Royals to their first World Series championship.

 And if the citizens of St. Louis had the power to do it, they would petition the Missouri state government in Jefferson City to rename the George Brett Super Highway after umpire Don Denkinger.

-The bragging rights for 1985’s prize as the best in Missouri—and in the baseball world as a whole—would be determined through a controversial series of events over the final two games of the World Series, set off by an umpire’s blown call, capitalized upon by a team specializing all year in cardinal comebacks.
+The bragging rights for 1985’s prize as the best in Missouri—and in baseball as a whole—would be determined through a controversial series of events over the final two games of the World Series, set off by an umpire’s blown call, capitalized upon by a team specializing all year in cardinal comebacks.
 And that team was not the Cardinals.

 The Kansas City Royals entered 1985 with a spate of recent rocky episodes they’d rather had sidestepped from.
 Since losing the World Series to Philadelphia in 1980, the Royals had reached the postseason twice, both practically by accident: In 1981, as a sub-.500 squad slipping in via the expanded and chastised strike-induced playoff structure; and in 1984, because six other AL West teams couldn’t post a better record than their 84-78 mark.
-And when four Royal players—including leadoff spark Willie Wilson—were each sentenced to three monthsWilson and the other three convicted Royals—Willie Aikens, Jerry Martin and Vida Blue—were each initially suspended for all of 1984 by baseball, but the sentence was cut to the season’s first month. in prison early in 1984 for attempting to buy cocaine, some predicted imminent collapse within a typically proud organization.
+And when four Royals players—including leadoff spark Willie Wilson—were each sentenced to three monthsWilson and the other three convicted Royals—Willie Aikens, Jerry Martin and Vida Blue—were each initially suspended for all of 1984 by baseball, but the sentence was cut to the season’s first month. in prison early in 1984 for attempting to buy cocaine, some predicted imminent collapse within a typically proud organization.

 But the Royals were rescued back to prominence in 1985 thanks to the tandem of Brett and Bret: One a veteran hero who took his game to a whole new level, the other a babyfaced 21-year old catapulting his way to the top echelon of AL pitching.

 As George Brett went in the early 1980s, so went the Royals.
-They rode on Brett’s flirtation with .400 to reach the 1980 World Series, but fell back in ensuing years as the perennial all-star’s numbers were downgraded from sensational to respectable.
+They rode on Brett’s flirtation with .400 to reach the 1980 World Series, but fell back in ensuing years as the perennial All-Star’s numbers were downgraded from sensational to respectable.
 Itching to return to superstar form, Brett dedicated himself with an intensified off-season training program for 1985.

 Whatever the regimen, it worked.
-Brett carried the Royals both on offense and defense, smacking a career-high 30 home runs and knocking in 112 runs.
+Brett carried the Royals both on offense and defense, smacking a career-high 30 home runs while knocking in 112 runs.
 Take away his .335 batting average—second highest among AL players—and the Royals’ team average sank to .242, far below any other AL team.
 At third base, Brett was the lone Royal to win a Gold Glove on defense—his only such award in a 21-year career.

 Beyond Brett, strength within the Royals was to be found on the mound with a group of young and talented starters.
-The steady and dependable five-man rotation—which started all but four games in 1985—was unexpectedly highlighted by a fast-rising sophomore star in 21-year-old Bret Saberhagen.
+The steady and dependable five-man rotation—which started all but four games in 1985—was unexpectedly highlighted by a fast-rising sophomore star in Bret Saberhagen.

 With innocuous looks that misled an aggressive and clever assortment of pitches, Saberhagen followed up a mundane 1984 rookie campaign with a second-year effort (20-6, a 2.87 earned run average) that would have stolen headlines—had it not been for the National League phenomenon known as Dwight Gooden, the virtually untouchable 20-year-old New York Met showing incredible stuff in his second yearBoth Gooden and Saberhagen would become the youngest Cy Young Award recipients in their respective leagues..
 But Saberhagen would get his fair share of airtime in the postseason while Gooden sat watching at home.

-The Royals trailed the front-running, aging yet ageless California Angels by as much as 7.5 games in midsummer, but Angel manager Gene Mauch never met a lead he didn’t blow.
+The Royals trailed the front-running, aging yet ageless California Angels by as much as 7.5 games in midsummer, but Angels manager Gene Mauch never met a lead he didn’t blow.
 True to form, Mauch could only watch as the Royals whittled away at the Angels and overtook them with an eight-game winning streak to begin September.
 Never underestimating the value of head-to-head play, the Royals took nine of 13 games from California—including three of four in a crucial late-season series at Kansas City—to help the Royals tip the AL West crown in their favor by a single game over Mauch’s Angels.

-Kansas City entered the ALCS as underdogs to the AL East champion Toronto Blue Jays, a young franchise with a young roster that included a trio of exciting 25-year-old outfielders in George Bell, Jesse Barfield and Lloyd Moseby, as well as the AL's ERA leaderStrangely, Stieb could only accrue a 14-13 record despite his top-rate ERA and the explosive Blue Jay offense. in Dave Stieb, at 2.48.
+Kansas City entered the ALCS as underdogs to the AL East champion Toronto Blue Jays, a young franchise with a young roster that included a trio of exciting 25-year-old outfielders in George Bell, Jesse Barfield and Lloyd Moseby, as well as the AL’s ERA leaderStrangely, Stieb could only accrue a 14-13 record despite his top-rate ERA and the explosive Blue Jays offense. in Dave Stieb, at 2.48.
 The Blue Jays’ 99 wins were all the more impressive considering the top-flight AL East competition—including second-place New York (97-64), sporting a lethal offense that was nevertheless distracted by the continuing—and increasingly tiresome—off-field soap opera featuring owner George Steinbrenner; and the defending world champion Detroit Tigers (84-77), who simply couldn’t revive the magic of 1984.

 The Blue Jays lived up to their role as ALCS favorites by taking the first two games at Toronto, and they would have made it 3-0 at Kansas City had it not been for a spectacular effort by George Brett, who shouldered the Royals to a 6-5, Game Three win on four hits—including two home runs and a double that missed being a third homer by inches.
-The Blue Jays bounced back behind Stieb in Game Four to go up three games to one—and in years past, that would have been good enough to send the Jays onto the World Series.
+The Blue Jays bounced back behind Stieb in Game Four to go up three games to one—and in years past, that would have been good enough to send the Jays on to the World Series.
 But for the first time, both League Championship Series were expanded to a best-of-seven format.